-The Lenape or Delaware tribe, also called the Lenni Lenape, are of the Algonquin family, and first lived New Jersey, Pennsylvania, and New York.
+The Lenape or Delaware tribe, also called the Lenni Lenape, are of the Algonquin family and first lived in New Jersey, Pennsylvania, and New York.
 Traditionally they were divided into the Munsee, Unami, and Unalachtigo, three social divisions determined by language and location.

-The Lenape, claimed to be the “parent” from which numerous Algonquin tribes descended.
+The Lenape claimed to be the “parent” from which numerous Algonquin tribes descended.
 Their name Lenni means “genuine, pure, real, original,” and Lenape means “Indian.”
-Their claim to superiority was recognized by the other tribes, who accorded to them the title of “Grandfather.”
-The tribe’s common name of Delaware is not of Native American origin, but they were called that by the English colonists for the Delaware River
+Their claim to superiority was recognized by the other tribes, who accorded them the title of “Grandfather.”
+The tribe’s common name of Delaware is not of Native American origin, but the English colonists called them that for the Delaware River

-In warm weather, the men wore only a loin cloth and the women, a wrap-around skirt.
-The women’s’ skirts were so elaborately decorated that they reminded early Dutch settlers of fine European lace.
-In the winter they wore buckskin tunics and leggings and used beaver pelts or bear skins to serve as winter coats.
-Deer hair, dyed a deep scarlet, was a favorite component of headdresses and breast ornaments for men while the women often wore headbands of dyed deer hair.
-Lenape Men removed all facial hair and older men wore their hair long, but warriors usually had a decorated scalp lock that stood straight up from the head like a crest.
-Both sexes adorned themselves with various ornaments made of stone, shell, animal teeth, and claws and tattooing and nose rings were common.
+In warm weather, the men wore only a loincloth and the women a wrap-around skirt.
+The women’s skirts were so elaborately decorated that they reminded early Dutch settlers of delicate European lace.
+In the winter, they wore buckskin tunics and leggings and used beaver pelts or bearskins to serve as winter coats.
+Deer hair, dyed a deep scarlet, was a favorite component of headdresses and breast ornaments for men, while the women often wore headbands of dyed deer hair.
+Lenape Men removed all facial hair, and older men wore long hair, but warriors usually had a decorated scalp lock that stood straight up from the head like a crest.
+Both sexes adorned themselves with various ornaments made of stone, shell, animal teeth, claws, and tattooing and nose rings were common.

-The people lived in villages of longhouses containing several hundred people, but in the summer they were nomadic for purposes of hunting and gathering and built temporary camps of birchbark wigwams.
+The people lived in villages of longhouses containing several hundred people, but in the summer, they were nomadic for hunting and gathering and built temporary camps of birch bark wigwams.

-At the time of sustained European contact in the 1600s, the Lenape were a powerful tribe and were estimated to have numbered over 20,000 people.
-New Netherland was established in 1614, which encompassed New York, New Jersey, Delaware, and Connecticut, with small outposts in Pennsylvania and Rhode Island.
-Early relationships were friendly between the Lenape and the Dutch, and the tribe began to trade with them exchanging animal pelts, especially beaver, in exchange for tools, firearms, sugar, coffee, and fabric.
+During sustained European contact in the 1600s, the Lenape were a powerful tribe estimated to have numbered over 20,000 people.
+New Netherland was established in 1614, encompassing New York, New Jersey, Delaware, and Connecticut, with small outposts in Pennsylvania and Rhode Island.
+Early relationships were friendly between the Lenape and the Dutch.
+The tribe began to trade with them, exchanging animal pelts, especially beaver, for tools, firearms, sugar, coffee, and fabric.

 New Amsterdam, in what is now New York City, was founded in 1624.
-At the same time, the English were settling the area in great numbers.
-Soon great epidemics of European diseases were devastating numerous tribes, including the Lenape.
+At the same time, the English were settling in the area in great numbers.
+Soon great epidemics of European diseases devastated numerous tribes, including the Lenape.
 In 1634, the Iroquoian-speaking Susquehannock went to war with the Lenape over access to trade with the Dutch at New Amsterdam.
-After the Lenape were defeated they became subservient to the Susquehannock and referred to them as “uncles.”
+After the Lenape were defeated, they became subservient to the Susquehannock and referred to them as “uncles.”

 The Lenape supported the British in the French and Indian Wars (1688-1763).